Writing a career change cover letter can be difficult.

 Use this guide to writing a powerful cover letter that convinces the employer that you are able to effectively transfer your skills and competencies into the new job.

-Use the career change sample cover letter as a guide to writing your own job-winning cover letter.
+This career change sample cover letter is a good guide to writing your own job-winning cover letter.